George II Rákóczi: 1657

 In 1657, he invaded the Polish–Lithuanian Commonwealth in the third part of the Second Northern War (1655–1660), also known as the Deluge.

 Spring

 In late January 1657, Rákóczi's 25,000-strong army crossed the Carpathian Mountains near Krosno.
 The Transylvanians headed towards Medyka, where 10,000 Zaporozhian Cossacks under Anton Zdanovich joined them.
 The Transylvanian-Cossack army approached Lwów, but failed to capture the fortified city.
 Then it headed westwards, to Kraków.
 The army's march was marked by atrocities, destruction, and looting.
 Rákóczi captured and destroyed Dukla, Lesko, and Sanok, but failed to seize Przemyśl, Krosno, and Łańcut.
 On 21 March 1657, Rákóczi entered Tarnów, and seven days later reached Kraków, which was already under Swedish control.
-Kraków's Swedish garrison was reinforced by 2,500 Transylvanians under János Bethlen, while the rest under Rákóczi headed northwards.

 April

-The Swedish garrison of Kraków was reinforced by 2,500 Transylvanians under János Bethlen, while Rákóczi headed northwards.
+The Swedish garrison of Kraków was reinforced by 2,500 Transylvanians under János Bethlen, while the rest under Rákóczi headed northwards.
 On 12 April, near Ćmielów, the Transylvanians joined the Swedish army under Charles X Gustav.
 The combined forces crossed the Vistula at Zawichost, on 19 April capturing Lublin.